-- Outreach public lectures for a general public at the local level are not envisioned. - The proposal lacks further consideration of other relevant target audiences and a sound communication plan. - The specific means to support communication activities to specific and general audiences are not sufficiently diverse to reach an increased impact. - The communication strategy for non-specialist audiences is not sufficiently ambitious in its scope and proposed activities.
+- The proposal does not describe with the required detail a strategy for targeting other communities apart from the scientific community. - Outreach public lectures for a general public at the local level are not envisioned. - The specific means to support communication activities to specific and general audiences are not sufficiently diverse to reach an increased impact.